 My setup today is more complex.
-This past month, I bought an SSL certificate for the site and integrated Square and PayPal payments.
+I now have an SSL certificate for the site and integrated Square and PayPal payments.
 I also pay much more for hosting (nearly $2,000 per year).

 Website tools and resources have came a long way since this site first went live.
 While I still advocate for an incremental approach to site building—don’t make things complicated unless they need to be—it’s also easier to have a fairly sophisticated site without spending a fortune (or having deep experience in site building).

 For me, one of the biggest complexities was integrating e-commerce functionality—the ability for someone to purchase directly from my site without leaving it (e.g., clicking a button and ending up at PayPal).
 But it wasn’t as complex as I was expecting.

 If you want to sell products and services directly through your website, here’s how to do it quickly and without hiring outside help.
 Those of you with a self-hosted WordPress site can probably start selling direct through your site within 24 to 48 hours—without knowing code.
 However, I know this may still be complicated for anyone without a digital media background, so at the end of this post I’ll mention a couple of alternatives.

 1. Make it easier on yourself: get good hosting.

 You can’t use a free WordPress.com site if you want to use many of the tools I’m about to suggest.
 That means you need to self-host your site.
 If you’re not sure what that means, read my post on how to self-host your site, which includes a tutorial on how to set up a self-hosted site in ten minutes.